jmaas/splunk-configs-clustering/README.md

 ---------------
 Deployment apps are pushed by the deployment server to the forwarders.

-- `xxx`:
+- `base_config_forwarders`:

 Notes
 =====
-Instructions for the most common tasks are provided in the `docs/` directory.
+Instructions for the most common tasks are provided in the `notes/` directory.